Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 Roll equal to or under ability score to avoid consequences.
 91-99 is always a fail.
 Add 20 to your ability score when doing something related to your occupation.
 Doubles are Criticals (e.g. 00, 44).

-### Luck

-You may spend 5 Luck to re-roll an ability or resistance save, except when the result was a critical fail.
-After each session, make a Luck save and restore 1d10 Luck on a fail up to a maximum of 90.

 ### Actions